Frequently Asked Questions

 Yes!
 The Alternative Yearly Plan condenses the Exploring Sounds phase into only five weeks, which brings the start of Discovering Graphemes forward to Week 6 of Term 1.

-This plan has been created to accomodate students who have participated in formal phonological awareness instruction as part of a pre-school program, and schools that mandate graphemes be introduced in Term 1.
+This plan has been created to accommodate students who have participated in formal phonological awareness instruction as part of a pre-school program, and schools that mandate graphemes be introduced in Term 1.

 For more information about this plan, read the Alternative Yearly Plan and Implementation Guide.